qgis/QGIS-Documentation/docs/user_manual/print_composer/create_reports.rst

 In QGIS, a :guilabel:`Report` is an extension of a :ref:`Layouts <label_printlayout>`.

-Reports allow users to output their GIS projects in a quick and structured way.
+Reports allow users to output their GIS projects in a really simple quick and structured way.

 A report can be created with :menuselection:`Project --> New Report`